rsk-lab/RSKCoreGraphics/README.md

 ## RSKCoreGraphics [![Swift 5.3](https://img.shields.io/badge/Swift-5.3-orange.svg?style=flat)](https://developer.apple.com/swift/)

 An addition to the CoreGraphics framework.
-RSKCoreGraphics provides the type of object that represents a rectangle.
+RSKCoreGraphics provides the type of object that represents a rectangle in the lower-left-origin coordinate system.

 ## Installation